CanonicalLtd/UCWifiConnect/README.md

 Where [hostname] is the hostname of the device when it booted.
 (Changing hostname with the hostname command at run time is not sufficient.)

-Note: The system trying to open the web page must support ahavi.
+Note: The system trying to open the web page must support Avahi.
+Android systems may not, for example.

 ## Be patient, it takes minutes